kevinsogo/compgen/README.md

 The teams can be grouped by school.
 See the example in `examples/teams.json`.
 The school names will be included in the output.

-This uses [bootstrap](https://getbootstrap.com/) for styling, so the output would look great with internet access.
+This uses [bootstrap](https://getbootstrap.com/) for styling, so the output would look great if you have internet access.
 If you don't have internet access, find [a copy](https://getbootstrap.com/docs/3.3/getting-started/) of `bootstrap.min.css` and place it in the same folder as the `*.html` files.

 ## Generate seating arrangements